-Once you have collected enough data so now you can do the grouping of your data, like you can split your data in different proportions and can achieve a better result.
+Once you have collected enough data so now you can do the grouping of your data like you can split your data into different proportions and can achieve a better result.

 Focusing user experience:

-You must have to focus on the user experience on your site, you have to think and track that how user feels on your site and why he/she should remain on your site, do signups, subscriptions and other activities whatever your site is providing.
+You must have to focus on the user experience on your site, you have to think and track how the user feels on your site and why he/she should remain on your site, do signups, subscriptions, and other activities whatever your site is providing.

 As Neil Patel states:

 "Any emotion can drive conversions.
 A user might convert because they are happy, sad, jealous, or downright furious.
 But the really important thing is why they are feeling that way."